 The other benefit is that even though you're spending millions on a home, the cost won't depreciate, and you're almost guaranteed to make a profit if you ever decide to sell your home.

-From spacious, 20+ car garages to heated pools and home theatres, the amenities within West Vancouver's pricey houses are unmatched.
+From spacious, 20+ car garages to heated pools and home theatres, the amenities in West Vancouver homes are unmatched.
 Many of the houses are designed by renowned architects.
 These masterpiece homes might be built on the waterfront or shoreline, allowing homeowners to drink in panoramic views each day with floor-to-window glass walls overlooking the water or nearby forests.

-Other amenities include geothermal radiant heating, wine cellars, concrete roofing, limestone floors, fountains, and ponds.
+Other West Vancouver home amenities include geothermal radiant heating, wine cellars, concrete roofing, limestone floors, fountains, and ponds.
 Houses with pools often have outdoor and indoor options that are heated.